Student Activities Office Grants

 W-9 Form

-Registered Student Organizations that have never received a grant award before are required to upload a W-9 form in their grant application.
+All Registered Student Organizations are required to upload a W-9 form in their grant application.
 The W-9 should be filled out with your student group’s financial information.
-Groups may also submit their W-9 using the Document Submission Form
+If additional submissions are required on top of the application attachment, groups may submit their W-9 using the Document Submission Form

 Statement of Agreement